Engee documentation

 end;

-Let's calculate the histograms of the signals "target present" and "target absent".
-Use 100 samples to get a rough estimate of the scatter of the signals.
-Set the histogram limits from the smallest signal to the largest signal.
+Let's calculate the histograms of the "target present" and "target absent" signals.
+Use 100 samples to get a rough estimate of the spread of the signal values.
+Let's set the limits of the histogram values from the smallest signal to the largest.

 In [ ]: